 #5 Feel Your TMJ in Action

 Place your index fingers on each side of the TMJ.
 It is located just in front of the ear on both sides of the head.
 Now practice opening and closing your jaw all the way.
 If you can only go part way due to pain or limited range of motion, set opening the jaw all the way as a future goal.
-Putting a slight amount pressure on the joint with your index fingers will create a mild resistance.
+Putting a slight amount of pressure on the joint with your index fingers will create a mild resistance and is another effective TMJ exercise.

 #6 Jaw Relaxation Technique